New Regent Street: Pedestrian mall

 In 1986, a one-way restriction was imposed for driving on New Regent Street.
-This measure was in place for only eight years before the street was closed to traffic in 1994 and turned into a pedestrian mall in preparation for the reintroduction of the Christchurch tram.
+This measure was in place for only eight years before the street was closed to automobile traffic in 1994 and turned into a pedestrian mall in preparation for the reintroduction of the Christchurch tram.
 Originally, it was intended for the tram to go back and forth along Worcester Street, but the plans were changed and a loop created, with Rolleston Avenue, Armagh Street, New Regent Street and the John Britten property known as Cathedral Junction making up the route.
 The tram began operating on 4 February 1995.

 Earthquakes

-The buildings sustained damage during the 22 February 2011 Christchurch earthquake.
+The buildings sustained damage during the 22 February 2011 Christchurch earthquake with structures "perform[ing] well" due to their design.
 The whole central city was cordoned off, and the public did not have access.
 Repairs to the street and buildings were carried out by Naylor Love Construction Limited for NZ$3,000,000, with Fulton Ross Team Architects providing the architectural inputs.
 New Regent Street was set to be reopened in December 2012, but this was delayed to February 2013, and then March, and it finally did open on Saturday, 20 April 2013.
 The Press described the opening as an "anti-climax", as only five of the shops were open for business.
 A further fourteen shops had been tenanted but were not ready, while tenants for seven shops had yet to be found.
 Five of the buildings, all owned by Helen Thacker, had not been repaired or earthquake strengthened.
 Two of those buildings were classed as earthquake-prone, and after months of negotiations by Canterbury Earthquake Recovery Authority staff, the owner agreed to have those two buildings earthquake strengthened.
 This allowed for safety fences to be removed from New Regent Street in December 2013.

 The tram began operating again in November 2013 on a limited route from New Regent Street to Worcester Boulevard; the tracks in Armagh Street had to be repaired still.
 In November 2014, the pre-earthquake loop reopened.
 Some New Regent Street retailers claim that half their custom comes from tourist arriving there by tram.

 Following the 2016 Valentine's Day earthquake, the five properties in New Regent Street owned by Helen Thacker were cordoned off due to risk of collapse of their façades, which stopped the tram from doing its traditional route through the pedestrian mall.
 Later on, a further two properties not owned by Thacker were cordoned off.
 The operator of the tramway, Michael Esposito from Welcome Aboard, claimed that the tram had so far brought 100,000 customers to New Regent Street during the 2015/16 summer.
 Tim Hunter, the chief executive of Christchurch & Canterbury Tourism, lamented that the inaction of one owner "will put us back in the world news as not being visitor friendly."
 The street's spokesperson stated that business had been "disappointing" while the tram was not operating.
 The barriers were removed and the tram began operating again on 1 May 2016.